todiane/corri-construction-p3/README.md

 Peer-review slack channel for help trying to find any issues/break the code.

-Travis.media community - To help with date/hours/time function so it worked correctly
+Travis.media community - To help with date/hours/time function so it worked correctly.

-My mentor Andre Aquilina for teaching me about the proper structure for code - e.g. imports, functions, main code and for encouraging me to create the database.
+My mentor Andre Aquilina for teaching me about the proper structure for code - e.g. imports, functions, main code and for encouraging me to create the Google sheets addition and for helping with explaining coding.